 Spieth finishes 1st-round 64 for early lead at soggy Riviera

-He had the rest of the day off as Tiger Woods was just getting started.

-Spieth had a two-shot lead on his side of the draw.
-Patrick Rodgers, Tony Finau and Kramer Hickok, a PGA Tour rookie who grew up with Spieth in Dallas, were at 66.
+“I hit it well and putted awful,” Woods said.
+“Four three-putts is ridiculous.”

-Jimmy Walker was among those at 67.
-So was Bill Haas, back at Riviera after he was involved in a fatal car crash last year.
+Justin Thomas and Adam Scott, whose lone victory at Riviera came in 2005 over 36 holes because of the rain, were in the group at 66.
+Jimmy Walker shot 67, as did Bill Haas, back at Riviera after he was involved in a fatal car crash last year.

 Everyone will face a long day before the end of the week.